gakimball/slow-twitter/README.md

   out retweets, quote tweets, and mentions of those users.
 - `max_feed_items`: maximum number of items kept in the JSON Feed.
 When a new one is added over the limit, the oldest item is removed.
 The default value is 50.
+- `frontend`: an alternate domain to use for Twitter links, e.g. `https://nitter.net`.

 ## Usage